Foundation Diet and Health

 Ecological footprint - animal welfare

 The CO 2 footprint of a food depends on various aspects, such as cultivation method (conventional/organic), seasonality, country of origin, processing, transport and, if applicable, packaging.
-According to The Big Climate Database, the CO 2 footprint of canned chickpeas is 1.0 kg CO 2 eq/kg.
-A German study from 2020 measures the CO 2 footprint of canned chickpeas at 1.3 kg CO 2 eq/kg.
-12,13 According to CarbonCloud, 1 kg of European chickpea flour causes 1.2 kg CO 2 eq.
+According to a Danish climate database Concito, the CO 2 footprint of canned chickpeas is 1 kg CO 2 eq/kg.
+12 A German study from 2020 measures the CO 2 footprint of canned chickpeas at 1.3 kg CO 2 eq/kg.
+13 According to CarbonCloud, 1 kg of European chickpea flour causes 1.2 kg CO 2 eq.
 14

-Pulses such as chickpeas, but also beans, soybeans , lentils and peas are considered healthy plant-based protein sources due to their high protein content.
+Pulses such as chickpeas, but also beans, soybeans, lentils and peas are considered healthy plant-based sources of protein due to their high protein content.
 They have a better environmental impact than meat products.
-Their ecological footprint is smaller because, among other things, they require less land and water and cause significantly less CO2 emissions.
-13,15,16 It is therefore more environmentally and climate-friendly to eat plant-based proteins than animal proteins.
+Their ecological footprint is smaller because they require less land and water and cause significantly fewer CO 2 emissions.
+13,15,16

 The production of 1 kg of chickpeas requires 4177 litres of water.
 However, this figure does not indicate whether the chickpeas are fresh or dried.
 The water footprint is lower than that of lentils (5874 litres) or dried beans (5053 litres) and is significantly lower than that of the production of 1 kg of beef (15,400 litres).
 16 ,17